-Individual property surveys, compiled in conjunction with fire insurance policies from one of four Philadelphia companies, can provide a wealth of architectural information, including types of structures, building materials, ownership and drawings.
-The Society holds the surveys of the following four companies, each of which may be searched using a property address:
+Individual property surveys, compiled in conjunction with fire insurance policies, can provide a wealth of architectural information, including types of structures, building materials, ownership and drawings.
+HSP holds the surveys of the following four Philadelphia companies, each of which may be searched using a property address:

 Prints, Drawings and Watercolors

 Though often sought, architectural drawings of Philadelphia’s most common structures are difficult to locate.
-However, the Society’s collections include the works of some of the city’s most active architects, and serve as an excellent resource for many noteworthy structures.
-Specific architects represented include Horace Trumbauer, Cope & Stewardson, Frank Furness, Addison Hutton, and Benjamin Latrobe.
-Some collections are available through the online catalog at www.hsp.org, or on-site indexes.
+However, HSP’s collections include the works of some of the city’s most active architects, and serve as an excellent resource for many noteworthy structures.
+Specific architects represented include Horace Trumbauer, Cope & Stewardson, Frank Furness, William Strickland, Addison Hutton, and Benjamin Latrobe.

-The Jane Campbell and Helen C. Perkins scrapbook collections, assembled at the turn of the 19th century, are rich sources for researching structures in Philadelphia.
+The Jane Campbell scrapbooks and Helen C. Perkins scrapbooks, assembled at the turn of the 19th century, are rich sources for researching structures in Philadelphia.
 Newspaper clippings, photographs, advertisements, and the compilers’ own comments make up the majority of the collections.
 Volumes are arranged by subject or geographic location, and include categories such as Churches, Streets and Old Philadelphia.
-The collections are cataloged and available online, or through the use of indexes for each volume.
-An additional source is Ashmead’s Newspaper Cuttings, a 49-volume set compiled for the period 1878-1902.
+The collections are cataloged in our online catalog, or through the use of indexes for each volume.
+An additional source is Ashmead’s Newspaper Cuttings (call number V .97), a 49-volume set compiled for the period 1878-1902.
 Though unindexed, the volumes are arranged chronologically, and often contain clippings from real estate and related newspaper columns.